dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 With the assignment added, you can move on to the next exercise.
 The users in the Azure AD group can be used to validate access to the new host pool in a later exercise.

-## Exercise 6: Create a host pool for pooled remote apps
+## Exercise 6: Create a host pool and assign pooled remote apps.

-Duration:  30 minutes
+Duration:  45 minutes

 In this exercise we will be creating a non-persistent host pool for publishing remote apps.
 This enables you to assign users access to specific applications rather than an entire desktop.
 This type of application deployment serves many purposes and is not new to WVD, but has existed in Windows Server Remote Desktop Services for many years.